Cypresslin/UbunTuTuMKII/README.md

 You will only need to run this once.

+Also, you might need to install WireShark to analyze the tcpdump output.

 ## Credits

 * `utils/convert` is a statically linked ImageMagick version 6.8.9-9 built with `png` delegate